-Beda Kaufmann is a partner at Advestra and joined the firm in 2021.
-Prior to that he worked in one of the leading Swiss law firms.
-Beda focuses on M&A transactions, advising clients on corporate law and general commercial law matters.
-Private equity and venture capital firms as well as family offices and other investors retain Beda for his advice on international and domestic private M&A transactions, investments and joint ventures in various industries.
+Beda Kaufmann is a partner at Advestra.
+He focuses on M&A transactions, and advising clients on corporate law and general commercial law matters.
+Private equity firms as well as family offices and other investors retain Beda for his advice on international and domestic private M&A transactions, investments and joint ventures in various industries.
 Beda also frequently advises foreign and domestic private and public companies on acquisitions and disposals and other M&A transactions.
 He has extensive experience in shareholder agreements and management participation and incentive plans.
 Beda is a member of the International Bar Association (IBA) and the Inter-Pacific Bar Association (IPBA).

-Alexander von Jeinsen has a broad practice covering capital markets and financing transactions, M&A transactions, and restructurings.
+Alexander von Jeinsen has a broad practice at Advestra covering capital markets and financing transactions, M&A transactions, and restructurings.
 He has extensive expertise in advising banks, companies and investors on complex and innovative equity capital markets transactions such as IPOs, capital increases and secondary share placements.
-Alexander regularly advises on a broad range of debtfinancing transactions, including syndicated credit agreements, "Schuldscheindarlehen", mezzanine loans and cash-pooling arrangements.
-Advising on M&A transactions, particularly investments by private equity investors, is another of Alexander's key competences.
-He frequently publishes articles in his area of expertise and is repeatedly invited to speak on these topics.
-Alexander is a member of the International Bar Association (IBA).
+Alexander advises on a broad range of debt-financing transactions, including syndicated credit agreements, "Schuldscheindarlehen", mezzanine loans and cash-pooling arrangements.
+He also advises private equity investors on M&A transactions.
+Alexander is an author and speaker in his area of expertise.
+He is also a member of the International Bar Association (IBA).
 Contributed by: Beda Kaufmann, Alexander von Jeinsen, Daniel Raun and Laurent Riedweg, Advestra

-Daniel Raun is a founding partner of Advestra.
-Prior to that he was partner at one of the leading Swiss law firms.
-Daniel's work focuses on advising private and public companies as well as private equity, venture capital and other investors on acquisitions and disposals, investments, joint ventures, spin-offs and other carve-out transactions and M&A transactions.
-He further advises on corporate and securities laws, including corporate governance, as well as employment law matters.
+Daniel Raun is a partner at Advestra.
+Daniel focuses on advising private and public companies as well as private equity, venture capital and other investors on acquisitions and disposals, investments, joint ventures, spinoffs and other M&A transactions.
+He also advises on corporate and securities laws, including corporate governance, as well as matters of executive employment.
 He regularly publishes in his area of expertise.

 Laurent Riedweg is a tax partner at Advestra.
 He advises corporate clients as well as private clients in national and international tax matters.
-He provides ongoing tax support to national and multinational companies and develops tax solutions, in particular, related to reorganisations (mergers, demergers, asset/business transfers), M&A, structuring of capital market transactions as well as tax compliance.
-Further, he advises entrepreneurs, executives and private clients in complex tax issues and personal tax planning.
-Laurent regularly publishes in his area of expertise and is a member of the International Fiscal Association.
+He provides ongoing tax support to national and multinational companies and develops tax solutions related, in particular, to reorganisations (mergers, demergers, asset/ business transfers), M&A, structuring of capital market transactions as well as tax compliance.
+In addition, he advises entrepreneurs, executives and private clients on complex tax issues and personal tax planning.
 Advestra Uraniastrasse 9 8001 Zurich Switzerland Tel: +41 58 510 92 00 Email: info@advestra.ch Web: www.advestra.ch